craigtp/PersonalStudy/Books.md

 -------------------------------------------------------------------------------------------------- | ----------------- | -----------
 Professional Test-Driven Development with C#                                                       | 16 December 2014  | No
 Kanban in Action                                                                                   | 10 March 2015     | No
-ServiceStack Succintly                                                                             | 10 July 2015      | No
+ServiceStack Succinctly                                                                            | 10 July 2015      | No
 ASP.NET Web API 2 - Building a REST service from start to finish                                   | 01 September 2015 | No
 The Pragmatic Programmer                                                                           | 30 November 2015  | No
 Async In C#                                                                                        | 10 January 2016   | No